ptsteadman/notebook/essays/gray-man-style.md

 ---

+If the left attempts to adopt the gray man concept and use it for progressive activism, the effort may backfire.
+Some aspects of the left accelerationist project (or "l/acc") remind me of the gray man ethos.
+For example, here's a quote from the "Accelerationist Manifesto":

+"The fetishisation of openness, horizontality, and inclusion of much of today's 'radical' left set the stage for ineffectiveness.
+Secrecy, verticality, and exclusion all have their place as well in effective political action (though not, of course, an exclusive one)."

-I think that if the left attempts to adopt the gray man concept and use it for progressive activism, the effort may backfire.
-The desire to move away from virtue signaling towards direct action and study groups  like groups.
-It's fun to drag the dynamics of virtue signaling on social media, but a society where many people have 'gray' identities and belief systems always has the potential for sudden chaos.
+The understandable desire to move away from virtue signaling towards secret organizing and direct action can be regressive and destablising.
+It's fun to drag the dynamics of virtue signaling, but a society where many people have 'gray' identities and belief systems always has the potential for sudden chaos.
+And, as noted in the previous section, chaos and disaster will most likely lead to disproportionate suffering among the people that leftists hope to help.

+Having gray projects and beliefs makes you feel important, but in the 21st century, it's a mindset more appropriate for venture capitalists and mass shooters than activists and concerned citizens.

+crypto

-better to de-gray and reintegrate
+It's better to de-gray and reintegrate.

-dilemma
-inherently conservative
-problematic

-What am I talking about?

 anti-accelerationist